utiasASRL/vtr3/README.md

 - [asrl__navigation](asrl__navigation) High-level package that contains the Navigator: the primary binary used to run vtr2 live, its modules, launch files and params.
 - [asrl__offline_tools](asrl__offline_tools) High-level package that contains tools for local testing using pre-gathered data.
 These tools are a little less complicated than running the Navigator.
 - Note: Not guaranteed to be complete, browse top-level directories for a complete package list.

+VT&R3 Package list (in this repository)
+- [vtr_documentation](src/vtr_documentation) Generate VT&R3 documentation via Doxygen
+- Note:
+  - TODO: I named the repo vtr_* instead of asrl__* to differentiate the old and new packages.
+Fix this later.

 ### Hardware Requirement